Page Contributor(s): Bruce Hamilton, La Quinta, CA, USA; Stacy Topping, Tacoma, WA, USA

 AMGEN TOUR OF CALIFORNIA

-After stage 6 of the 2019 Tour of California is complete, Mt.
-Baldy will have been a stage finish 5 of the 18 years the Tour has been held (each year since 2006).
+After Stage 6 of the 2019 Tour of California is complete, Mt.
+Baldy will have been a stage finish five of the 18 years the Tour has been held (each year since 2006).
 The route on the Mt.
-Baldy stage is always the same route:
+Baldy stage is always the same route, as follows:

-The route for all 5 ToC Mt.
-Baldy mountain-top finish stages (2019 Map)
+The route for all five ToC Mt.
+Baldy mountain-top finish stages (2019 Map).